-Our STANDARD SUBSCRIPTION includes over 40+ Virtual Campus Courses that UB affiliates are eligible to enroll in free of charge after obtaining a Course Access Code through our registration form.
+Our subscription includes over 500 E-Learning courses that UB affiliates are eligible to enroll in free of charge.
 Users may complete the lessons at their own pace and courses are valid for one year.
 As a general rule, please allow 2-4 hours to complete workshops and approximately 18-24 hours to complete courses.

-The COMPLETE COURSE CATALOG contains courses authored by third-parties outside of ESRI and are not included in our standard subscription, but, are available for purchase separately.
-UB affilates are elgible for an educational user discount on most courses that are not offered through our standard subscription.
+You may also view all courses available to the public by de-selecting Maintenance and Free.
+These include courses authored by third-parties outside of ESRI and are not included in our standard subscription, but, are available for purchase separately.

-Visit the ESRI Training and Education website for more asstance in finding the right course learning path that best suits your needs.
+Visit the ESRI Training and Education website for more assistance in finding the right course learning path that best suits your needs.

-This will require a one time registration to establish your ESRI Global Login Account.
-On subsequent visits you will use the same user name and password to re-enter 'My Training', for access to your virtual GIS training and course transcript records.
+On subsequent visits, you will use the same user name and password to re-enter 'My Training', for access to your virtual GIS training and course transcript records.

 Courses are available for up to one year from the date of registration for your completion and repeated access.
-After one year they will be expire, however they will still remain listed on your course transcript permanently.
+After one year they will be expired, however, they will still remain listed on your course transcript permanently.
 You may also re-register and repeat any courses as needed.

 Course certificates (.pdf format) are instantly made available to users upon completion of each course module and after completing the final course exam.
 Tip: In addition to your course transcripts, make sure to save electronic copies of your certificates, as some academic programs require ESRI modules to be completed as either prerequisites and/or required coursework.